 These days there are so many more options to getting coupons from paper to printables to electronic coupons.
 Here are top 6 ways to find the best coupons.

 Inserts in your weekly paper – these are inserts that vary each week in your Sunday paper.
-Inserts are from Smart Source, Red Plum and/or P&G. Find out which inserts are coming weekly in the Sunday Coupon Preview!
+Inserts are from Smart Source, Retailmenot and/or P&G. Find out which inserts are coming weekly in the Sunday Coupon Preview!

 Printable Coupon – check out our list of all the top printable coupons sources

 Catalina Printouts – these are coupons that print at your store after checkout.
 We have a list of all the Catalina Deals out there!